Herbalist sentenced to jail after death of 13-year-old diabetic boy he treated

 NBC Los Angeles reported that Maria Madrigal, the teen's mother, told the jury through a Spanish interpreter that Morrow had told her "not to trust" doctors," and that she felt like he "absolutely" brainwashed her.
 She also said she began giving her son supplements and products he prescribed only after she met with Morrow.

-Defense attorney Sanford Perliss countered the teen mother's testimony at the trial, saying nobody forced the parents to withhold insulin.
+Defense attorney Sanford Perliss countered Madrigal's testimony at the trial, saying nobody forced the parents to withhold insulin.

 "Nobody held a gun on Edgar.
 Nobody held a gun on Edgar's mom.
-Nobody stole insulin from that house so Edgar's mom couldn't use it," Perliss said in his closing argument, according to NBC Los Angeles.
+Nobody stole insulin from that house so Edgar's mom couldn't use it," Perliss said in his closing argument.
 "Edgar's mom wanted to do what Edgar's mom wanted to do."

-Perliss told NBC News on Tuesday that his client took a plea deal because he is "very elderly" and the trial process was "difficult" for him.
+Perliss said Tuesday that his client took the plea deal because he is "very elderly" and the trial process was "difficult" for him.
 The attorney claimed Madrigal was giving her son herbs before she met his client.

-Daniel Lopez, the victim's older brother, told NBC News that the family is not commenting at this time.
+Daniel Lopez, the victim's older brother, said that the family is not commenting at this time.

 He was officially advised that if he continues in such acts and they cause or lead to the death of another human being, he can be charged with murder, Feuer's office said.